bdestombe/python-flopy-parser/README.md

 input.zip is a zip-file that contains MODFLOW input files and a single .nam file.
 Its content is processed and written to output.zip.
 Some logging is written to log.txt.

-## Using pipes
+## Using pipes from the commandline
-Might be of interest when using flopymetascript as webservice of in docker containers.
+Might be of interest when using flopymetascript as webservice.
 ```bash
 $ openssl base64 -in input.zip -out input.zip.b64
 $ flopymetascript --outbytesfile output.zip --inbase64file input.zip.b64